 It’s summer vacation and you’re looking to make some money, so you start a lemonade stand.
-Suddenly you discover you don’t have cups.
-Do you: a) shut down your business, or b) find a solution to work around your problem?
+Upon opening, you discover that you don’t have cups.
+Do you: a) close your business for the day or b) find a solution to stay open without cups?

 When life gives you lemons?
 Start a lemonade stand.
 When your lemonade stand doesn’t have cups?
 Use bowls.

-After many years spent working in the video game industry and starting ventures of her own, Wu Davis launched Youth CITIES as a pet project ten years ago.
-Now it’s a full-time job, with Youth CITIES running bootcamps every spring and fall, mini-hackathons every month at CIC, and more.
+After working for many years in the video game industry and starting a few ventures of her own, Wu Davis launched Youth CITIES as a pet project nearly a decade ago.
+Now it’s a full-time job, with Youth CITIES running bootcamps every spring and fall, as well as mini-hackathons every month at CIC.

-Students come from public, private, and charter schools all over Massachusetts, and sometimes even from bordering states.
+Students come from public, private, and charter schools all over Massachusetts — sometimes even from bordering states.
 In addition to geographical diversity, Wu Davis strives for gender balance among participants, and at least half of her students come from financially constrained communities.

 “I’m a firm believer that neither gender nor zip code nor any other identifying factor should define someone’s potential,” she says.
-“It certainly adds to their unique value proposition, how they’re going to view a problem, and how they’re going to solve it, but it shouldn’t define their potential.”
+“It certainly adds to a person’s unique value proposition, how they’re going to view a problem, and how they’re going to solve it, but it shouldn’t define potential.”

 Empowering youth of traditionally marginalized or minority identities is a key motivator behind Youth CITIES.
-But there’s a reason Wu Davis doesn’t run girl-only bootcamps, for example.
+But there’s a reason Wu Davis doesn’t run, say, girls-only bootcamps.
 “Diversity is a two-sided coin,” she says.
 “In order for women to be fully empowered, men also need to know what women are capable of.
 They need to see it.”

-Mapping one’s network has become standard in Youth CITIES curricula.
-Wu Davis calls it “circle of resources.”
-Imagine a dart board with concentric rings.
-The bullseye represents your personal skills and resources, and each circle represents a level of contacts and their respective skills and resources.
+Mapping one’s network has become a standard exercise (Wu Davis calls it “Circle of Resources”) in Youth CITIES curricula.
+Imagine a dart board with concentric rings: the bullseye represents your personal skills and resources, and each circle represents a level of contacts and their respective skills and resources.
 The further you go from the center, the more distant your connection to a person.
-Whereas people in your inner rings are easier to approach and likely to offer more support for less in return, you’ll either need a compelling story or enough money to access the outer rings.
+Whereas people in the inner rings are easier to approach and will likely offer more support for less in return, you’ll need either a compelling story or enough money to access the outer rings.